 We have a prayer room, a quiet space for personal reflection and prayer.
 We are very proud of our CREW leaders who help us to provide opportunities for worship, prayer and reflection in school.

-As part of our Christian distinctiveness, we focus as a school on a different value each half term.
+As part of our Christian distinctiveness, we focus as a school on a different value each term.
 We choose our values by conducting pupil voice and explore these further in assemblies and classes as well as referring to them through SMSC opportunities in lessons and tutor time.
 Every year our values are chosen from the following:

 Key Questions for reflection and action